Ne-ratio/Ne_ratio/readme.md

 *`python NE_calculator.py -h` Will print a full list of command arguments.

-*After the computation finishes, it outputs a long-format file ready for plotting in R, along with the Wilcoxon test results.
-Feed that long-format file into the accompanying R script(https://github.com/Ne-ratio/Ne_ratio/tree/main/NE_Calulator/NE_result.R) to generate the final figure.
+*After the computation finishes, it outputs a long-format file ready for plotting in R. Feed that long-format file into the accompanying R script(https://github.com/Ne-ratio/Ne_ratio/tree/main/NE_Calulator/NE_result.R) to generate the final figure.

 ## Citation
 Lu, L., Dai, W., Pan, Y., & Yan, Z. (in preparation).
 A Divergence-Calibrated Framework for Robust Cross-Species Comparison of Effective Population Size Ratios.
 Manuscript in preparation for Methods in Ecology and Evolution.